Gebrüder Weiss

-Gebrüder Weiss is an international transport and logistics company with its head office in Lauterach, Austria.
-With its progenitor founded in 1474, it is one of the oldest continuously operating companies in the World.
-The company has around 8,000 employees working at 180 company-owned locations in 35 countries.
-In the fiscal year (2021), it posted annual sales of 2.5 billion euros.
+Gebrüder Weiss GmbH is an international transport and logistics company specializing in land, sea, and air freight, headquartered in Lauterach, Austria, with around 180 locations worldwide.
+In addition to transport and logistics services, the company also offers digital services as well as supply chain management solutions.
+Gebrüder Weiss can trace their history in the transport industry back over 500 years and, as such, is one of the oldest transport and logistics companies in the world.
+In total, around 8,600 employees (as of 2025) work for the company.
+In 2025, the annual turnover was 2.73 billion euros.

-The company's umbrella organization, Gebrüder Weiss Holding AG, not only encompasses its primary business of land transport, air and sea freight, but also a whole host of subsidiary companies – including the logistics consultancy Xvise, tectraxx (industry specialist for high-tech companies), dicall (communication solutions, market research, training), rail cargo (rail transports) and Gebrüder Weiss Paketdienst, which is a co-shareholder of the Austrian company DPD.
+History

-History of Gebrüder Weiss
+Background

 The Gebrüder Weiss roots can be traced back more than 500 years.
-Ancestors of the Senger-Weiss family, who owns the company, connected the trading centers of Milan and Lindau as the Lindau Messenger.
-When the old route through the Via Mala gorge was expanded in 1474, the Lindau, also known as Milan, Messenger became a regular service.
-The route went from Lindau via Fussach and Chur and the 2100-meter-high Splügen Pass to Lake Como and on to Milan.
+Ancestors of the Senger-Weiss family, connected the trading centers of Milan and Lindau, known as the Lindau Messenger.
+When the old route through the Via Mala gorge was expanded, the Lindau Messenger (also referred to as the Milan Messenger) became a regular service – established by Hans Spehler in 1487.
+The route ran from Lindau via Fussach and Chur, across the 2100-meter-high Splügen Pass to Lake Como and on to Milan.

 For centuries, the Lindau Messenger was one of the most important services on the transalpine north–south axis.
 The Messenger used various methods to transport technical goods, money, silk or food: boats for Lake Constance and Lake Como, horses for the flatter sections and mules for the mountainous ones along the Via Mala.
 The Lindau Messenger also carried or escorted people across the Alps, one of the most famous passengers being Johann Wolfgang von Goethe.
 The poet took advantage of the Messenger service on his way back from Italy in 1788.

-In 1781, the Lindau Messenger Johann Kasimir Weiss became a partner of his father-in-law Johann Schneider, who ran a factory (otherwise known as a trading post) in Fussach on the shores of Lake Constance.
-The trading post was the central point for temporary storage and managing messaging services, but also increasingly for the transport needs of the then-emerging Vorarlberg textile industry; it was a precursor to a modern logistics terminal, where flows of goods are consolidated as required.
+Due to broader social developments at this time and emerging industrialization, the Lindauer Messenger's future prospects became increasingly limited.
+For this reason, in 1781 Johann Kasimir Weiss joined forces with the Fußach trading post.
+The post, under Johann Schneider, (Weiss's uncle by marriage to Ursula Schneider, née Spehler), no longer carried out transports directly, but was involved in organizing them.
+This can be seen as the precursor of a modern logistics terminal, which is concerned with the consolidation of goods flows.
+The trading office served as a central point for interim storage and the management of messenger services, but increasingly also for the transport needs of the then emerging Vorarlberg textile industry.
+The trading post operated on behalf of the Lindau Chamber of Commerce and expanded its services in the following years in parallel with the rapidly growing regional textile industry.